thepythonfairy/ADNeuralSim/README.md

 ## **Hey team!**

 This is our repository for our Alzheimer"s Neural Signal Simulation Project.
 Each of you will be assigned a module that contributes to our shared simulation.
-Your task is to write a clean, documented Python function inside of your assigned .py file in the /modules folder via Jupyter Notebooks.

 Please follow the instructions in the README and your Research Hour-Log.